 The AI Thing

-AI is transforming the creative process, generative tools are disrupting the way we produce visual artifacts.
+AI is transforming the creative process, generative AI tools are disrupting the way we produce visual artifacts.
 We see challenges about authorship, authenticity, and the balance between human skill and machine capabilities.

 Reflections on Generative AI in Visual Arts